 You’ll know if your dog’s drooling a lot more than normal.
 Additionally, you may notice other changes including:

 There are a number of reasons that can cause excessive salivation in dogs and these include:

-As there are so many reasons for excessive salivation your vet will need a thorough history of symptoms and other possible causes to rule out:
+There are so many reasons for excessive salivation.
+Therefore, your vet will need a thorough history of symptoms and other possible causes to rule out:

 Your vet will determine a diagnosis of hypersalivation or ptyalism where the salivary glands are producing abnormal amounts of saliva.
 Also, psudoptylism when your dog can’t swallow the saliva produced, and your vet will confirm this after your dog has:

-Salivation that’s accompanied by foaming at the mouth or other serious symptoms should be checked out immediately.
+You should check salivation that’s accompanied by foaming at the mouth or other serious symptoms immediately.
 This is because severe allergic reactions or poisoning can be fatal if left unattended.
 So, after diagnosis your vet will:

 When you and your vet have tried everything, and no treatment has worked, you may have to consider dog euthanasia at home as a final option.
 So, having taken this option, the ongoing support from trained and understanding professionals will reassure you.
 Also, they will provide you with a gentle at-home procedure for your chronically unwell best friend.